Mappboy/learning_comp_skills_the_cam_way/week_one_os_nix_bash.md

 ## Intro
 Pretty much you could spend years learning this stuff some people do.
 Do some general perusing of links.

+*All arrays start from 0*

 ### What to figure out
 0. How do you computers works (RAM/CPU/GPU/Storage)?
-1. What is an OS and what are the differences between them `/r/n vs /n`?
+1. What is an OS and what are the differences between them, can you tell us about `/r/n vs /n`?
 2. *nix systems how do they work?
-3. Why is Linux the best one?
+3. Why is Linux the best OS for Development?
-4. Install homebrew and iterm2 on your Mac or Windows Subsystem for Linux
+4. Install homebrew and iterm2 on your Mac or if on Windows then Windows Subsystem for Linux
 5. Navigating the command line (cd/pwd/mkdir/rm/mv/touch etc) user+file commands (cat/less/chown/chmod/users/groups/stdin/stdout/redirection)
-6. The cool commands (grep/ps/awk/sed/curl/find)
+6. The cool commands (grep/ps/awk/sed/curl/find), can you tell me any others, what's your favourite ?
 7. Using Vim, can you exit it ?
-8. Bash scripts and cron
+8. Bash scripts and cron, what's that all about ?

-# Practical Section
+## Practical Section
 *Important side notes: Firstly never copy and paste anything online unless you are 1000%  positive of it's effects.
 I am not your daddy, if you destroy your computer you fix it.*

 *The most deadly command is `rm -rf /`